j256/dmalloc/README.md

 write detection, file/line number reporting, and general logging of statistics.

 The library is reasonably portable having been run successfully on at least the following operating systems:
-AIX, DGUX, Free/Net/OpenBSD, GNU/Hurd, HPUX, Irix, Linux, Mac OSX, NeXT, OSF/DUX, SCO, Solaris, Ultrix, Unixware, MS Windows, and Unicos on a Cray T3E.
+AIX, DGUX, Free/Net/OpenBSD, GNU/Hurd, HPUX, Irix, Linux, OSX, NeXT, OSF/DUX, SCO, Solaris, Sunos, Ultrix, Unixware, MS Windows, and Unicos on a Cray T3E.
 It also provides support for the debugging of threaded programs.

 The package includes the library, configuration scripts, debug utility application, test program, and documentation.
 Online documentation as well as the full source is available at the [dmalloc home page](http://dmalloc.com/).
 Details on the library's mailing list are available there as well.

-The author can be reached via [his home page](http://256stuff.com/gray/) with questions or feedback.
-Please include the version number of the library that you are using, your machine and operating system types, and the value of the DMALLOC_OPTIONS environment variable.

 Enjoy, Gray Watson